ono/resque-cleaner/README.markdown

 -----------

-ResqueCleaner is a [Resque](https://github.com/defunkt/resque) plugin which helps you to deal with failed jobs on Resque by:
+ResqueCleaner is a [Resque](https://github.com/defunkt/resque) plugin which aims to help you to clean up failed jobs on Resque by:

 * Showing stats of failed jobs
 * Retrying failed jobs
 * Removing failed jobs
 * Filtering failed jobs

-Although ResqueCleaner has not integrated with Resque's web-based interface yet, it is pretty easy to use on irb(console).

 Installation